 The City of Canning is home to a diverse range of native animals including kangaroos, quendas, possums, bobtail lizards, snakes, spiders, frogs and many types of birds.

-Some of these activities include rescuing lizards and quendas hit by cars, relocating snakes from public areas such as footpaths, moving turtles and ducks off busy roads, and removing plastic tangled around waterbirds.
+Some of these activities include rescuing lizards and quendas hit by cars, relocating snakes from City managed public areas such as footpaths, moving turtles and ducks off busy roads, and removing plastic tangled around waterbirds.

 Click on the following links to learn more about some of the more common and threatened animals found within the City.
 For more information, download the To Feed or Not to Feed? brochure.